 Although I had some recruitment experience when I arrived six months ago, it’s only since I joined HR GO that I’ve felt I’ve got off to a proper start in recruitment.
 The team’s so friendly, and I feel really supported by my manager and peers.

 My training programme’s proving to be invaluable too.
-There are six of us in total, all from different branches, and we meet every fortnight with Rebecca Cooper, HR GO’s Talent development manager.
+There are six of us in total, all from different branches, and we meet every fortnight with HR GO’s Talent Development Manager.
 It’s giving me a solid grounding in all aspects of recruitment plus the tools to develop my skills and build my career.

 Another bonus of the training is being able to mix with others in the same stage of our careers.
 In fact, since our last meeting a few of us have called each other for advice, and even to swap roles and candidates.

 I get emails about new jobs that have come onto the market overnight in my areas.
 Immediately a marketing role jumps out - I know a candidate who’d be perfect for it and call them for a chat.